ccwinch/live-streaming-tech-notes/src/settings.md

 1. Click File -> Restore.
 2. Choose the most recent set of settings saved in a .xml file in the Desktop folder.
+**Be careful to choose the settings for the ATEM TV Studio Pro 4K (rather than the "ATEM in person" device used by the AV desk).**
 3. Click Restore.
 4. Click File -> Save Startup State so these settings are loaded next time the ATEM is powered up.

 ## Panasonic remote camera controller AW-RP50